webshetty/system-design-interview-prep/README.md

 A curated collection of system design concepts, patterns, and architectures designed as a comprehensive refresher for technical interviews.

-It contains my personal collection of notes and resources I consider important for preparing for system design interviews.

 ## 🎯 Purpose